mward19/mward19.github.io/content/projects/ACME Volume 3 project/index.md

 +++
-date = '2024-12-12T16:13:00-07:00'
+date = '2024-12-17T20:34:00-07:00'
 showDate = true
-draft = true
+draft = false
 title = 'Predicting future life expectancy in countries using present data'
 +++

-*This project is a [paper](/other/Life_Expectancy_Paper.pdf) with associated [code](/other/Life_Expectancy_Paper_code.pdf).*
+*This project is a [paper](/projects/acme-volume-3-project/#predicting-future-life-expectancy-with-present-data) with associated [code](/other/Life_Expectancy_Paper_code.pdf).*

 ***

 As a student in BYU's [Applied and Computational Mathematics Emphasis (ACME)](http://acme.byu.edu), this semester I took a class in modeling with data and uncertainty.
 In it my peers and I learned (among many other things) about the theoretical underpinnings of various classification and regression techniques.
-To enhance our practical understanding of machine learning, we were assigned an open-ended group project&mdash;given a list of a dozen or so datasets from [Kaggle](http://www.kaggle.com), we were pick a dataset, ask some interesting question about the data, and attempt to answer it with the techniques we'd learned this semester.
+To enhance our practical understanding of machine learning, we were assigned an open-ended group project&mdash;given a list of a dozen or so datasets from [Kaggle](http://www.kaggle.com/datasets), we were pick a dataset, ask some interesting question about the data, and attempt to answer it with the techniques we'd learned this semester.
 Then we were to summarize our findings in a five-page paper.

-I wrote the paper ([paper](/other/Life_Expectancy_Paper.pdf), [associated code](/other/Life_Expectancy_Paper_code.pdf)) with my classmate Rebecca Gee.
-She focused primarily on data preparation and understanding what the features in the dataset actually meant (what the heck is "Income Composition of Resources"?
+I wrote the paper with my classmate Rebecca Gee.
+She focused primarily on data preparation and understanding what the features in the dataset actually meant (what in the world is "Income Composition of Resources"?
 She figured it out), and I focused on the feature engineering and machine learning methods.

 I usually manage my code with Git and GitHub, but this time I opted for a Jupyter notebook in Google Colab to avoid training the models on my system.
+[View the code here](/other/Life_Expectancy_Paper_code.pdf).
+It proved challenging to export the large notebook to other formats (.pdf, .html).
+Troubleshooting would've been easier had I coded in a more robust way, by saving trained models and such.
+The time I spent wrestling with the notebook export reminded me to be more careful next time, in spite of any looming deadlines.

-The original paper is a pdf document, but for a better reading experience, I'll copy as best I can here.
+The [original paper](/other/Life_Expectancy_Paper.pdf) is a .pdf document, but for a better reading experience, I'll copy it as best I can below.

 ***